northeastern-rc/rc-public-documentation/docs/source/hardware/lowpriorityFAQ.rst

 **2. What is the understanding between RC and private partition owners?**

-The following understanding applies to all individual private partition owners

-**Who purchased servers hosted at MGHPCC since 2019**:
+The following understanding applies to all individual private partition owners who purchased servers hosted at MGHPCC since 2019:

 RC racks, installs and maintains privately owned servers; RC purchases the equipment needed to connect these servers to the infiniband network fabric; RC pays for power and cooling to operate the servers during their entire lifetime;